Black African diaspora in Europe: European Union

+Street art dedicated to Irish footballer Paul McGrath outside Richmond Park, home ground of his first club St Patrick's Athletic.

+Portrait of Juan de Pareja (1650) by Diego Velázquez, depicting the Afro-Spanish painter Juan de Pareja.

 In the European Union (EU) as of 2019, there is a record of approximately 9.6 million people of Sub-Saharan African or Afro-Caribbean descent, comprising around 2% of the total population, with over 50% located in France.
 The countries with the largest African population in the EU are: